Protected

 Time Complexity: O(n) Space Complexity: O(1)

-function iterates over the elements of an array-like object and returns the first
+function iterates over an array and returns the index of the first element that

 Optional